LambdaHack/LambdaHack/DESIGN.markdown

 For simplicity I assume that if big objects can move through, small objects can as well (no Kevlar curtains nor automatic doors).
-Also, I merged projectiles and gasses, assuming that if small objects can get through, so can tiny objects (no self-sealing rubber walls) and the reverse (no vents in walls).
+Also, I merged projectiles and gases, assuming that if small objects can get through, so can tiny objects (no self-sealing rubber walls) and the reverse (no vents in walls).